 New York Times bestselling author and ex-archaeologist Gail Carriger writes to cope with being raised in obscurity by an expatriate Brit and an incurable curmudgeon.
 She escaped small town life and inadvertently acquired several degrees in higher learning, a fondness for cephalopods, and a chronic tea habit.
 She then traveled the historic cities of Europe, subsisting entirely on biscuits secreted in her handbag.

-Her debut novel, Soulless, won the ALA’s Alex Award and was nominated for a Compton Crook Award, a Locus Award, and the Prix des Imaginales.
+Her debut novel, Soulless, won the ALA’s Alex Award and was nominated for a Compton Crook and Locus Award, and the Prix des Imaginales.
 It made Audible.com’s best list, and was a Publishers Weekly Best Book, IndieBound Notable, Locus Recommended Read, and a Finalist for the 2009 PEARL Award.
 Gail is still trying to recover from the shock.

 Gail’s wildly popular steampunk Parasolverse contains multiple series.
 The Parasol Protectorate features a proper Victorian spinster who has no soul.
 It has been turned into a graphic novel and optioned for TV.
 Her YA Finishing School series follows a young lady secretly recruited to an all-girls seminary for spies.
 Her Delightfully Deadly novellas follow these young ladies grown up.
-In the Custard Protocol books Rue and her crack (or possibly cracked) dirigible crew get into trouble around the Empire on behalf of queen, country, and tea.
+In the Custard Protocol a crack (or possibly cracked) dirigible crew get into trouble around the Empire on behalf of queen, country, and tea.
 The Supernatural Society novellas follow popular LBGTQ side characters from her Parasolverse as they strike out on their own.